SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 0.065 \rightarrow 0.777
 $$

-This suggests that diversification benefits are **regime-dependent rather than static**.
+This suggests that diversification benefits are regime-dependent rather than static.

 ---